Volume Two

 "Yeah, looks good here.
 Let me check it out."

-The red-haired youth had been seen bringing many different loads of goods, so the guards all knew his face well.
+The red-haired youth had been seen bringing all sorts of goods, so the guards all knew his face well.

-Nevertheless, that being the case was no reason for them to disregard the decree the Lord and the Guild Branch Manager put out, so the guard examined the contents of each and every cargo bed.
+Even so, that was no reason to disregard the decree the Lord and the Guild Branch Manager had put out, so the guard inspected the contents of each and every cargo bed.

-"I smelled a lot of different things, what kinda shop's your employer lookin' to open?"
+"I caught a whiff of all kinds of stuff — what sort of shop's your employer looking to open?"

-Hearing the wryly-smiling youth's question, the guard couldn't help but return the grin.
+At the wryly-smiling youth's question, the guard couldn't help but grin back.

-For better or worse, the cuisine this guild branch offered was beyond extraordinary.
-Be it in quality, price, or volume served, it was amazing.
+For better or worse, the cuisine this guild branch served was beyond extraordinary.
+In quality, price, and portion size alike, it was incredible.

-There were many people from all sorts of places coming and attempting to open restaurants due to the town's recent expansion, but it could be said to be a harsh environment to start in.
+Plenty of people had come from all over to open restaurants thanks to the town's recent expansion, but it was a harsh environment to break into.

 "I have to stop by the branch, so you'll have to excuse me."